gelargew/sukuroru/README.md

 }
 ```

+want more control for the animation? check out [react-spring](https://github.com/pmndrs/react-spring) docs!

-if you have questions or having a problem feel free to open [issues](https://github.com/gelargew/sukuroru/issues)
+if you have questions or having a problem feel free to open [issues](https://github.com/gelargew/sukuroru/issues). also [PR](https://github.com/gelargew/sukuroru/pulls) is open